DusanKasan/Knapsack/README.md

 $collection2 = Collection::from([1, 2, 3]); //preferred since you can call methods on its result directly.
 ```

-### Work with arrays, Traversable objects or callables that produce Generators
+### Work with arrays, Traversable objects or callables that produce Traversables
 ```php
 $collection1 = Collection::from([1, 2, 3]);
 $collection2 = Collection::from(new ArrayIterator([1, 2, 3]);